Trump Loyalists Act Like Members Of Mafia, Says President's Biographer

 In mid-November, the New York Times published a report detailing cracks that are allegedly starting to show in Donald Trump’s relationship with Vice President Mike Pence.
 According to the report, Trump has alarmed some of his advisers by constantly asking whether they think Pence is loyal.
 Trump disputed the claims made in the report, but even those unfamiliar with White House matters have had the opportunity to observe that the president appears to put loyalty at the top of his priority list.

-As recently detailed by the Inquisitr, some journalists claim that Trump is always seeking approval, taking to aides and collaboratos who nod their heads in agreement, while rejecting any and all pushback, firing those who dare disagree with him or his administration’s policies.
-In an interview published today, Pulitzer Prize-winning journalist and Donald Trump’s biographer Michael D’Antonio shed light on how Trump loyalists – individuals like Corey Lewandowski and David Bossie – behave.
+As recently detailed by the Inquisitr, some journalists claim that Trump is always seeking approval, taking to aides and collaborators who nod their heads in agreement, while rejecting any and all pushback, firing those who dare disagree with him or his administration’s policies.
+In an interview published today, Pulitzer Prize-winning journalist and Donald Trump’s biographer Michael D’Antonio shed light on how Trump loyalists, like Corey Lewandowski and David Bossie, behave.

-D’Antonio’s comment about Lewandowski and Bossie is in reference to their upcoming book Trump’s Enemies: How the Deep State Is Undermining the Presidency.
-In the book, according to the Washington Post, the two Republican operatives portrait Trump as a victim of an elaborate conspiracy.
+D’Antonio’s comment about Lewandowski and Bossie is in reference to their upcoming book, Trump’s Enemies: How the Deep State Is Undermining the Presidency.
+In the book, according to the Washington Post, the two Republican operatives portray Trump as a victim of an elaborate conspiracy.
 The president, they claim, is being attacked by disloyal members of the administration and Washington “swamp creatures.”
-According to Trump’s biographer Michael D’Antonio, the fact that Lewandowski and Bossie have decided to write a book essentially defending the president comes as no surprise since the two men are thought to be ardent supporters of the president and his agenda.
+According to Trump biographer Michael D’Antonio, the fact that Lewandowski and Bossie have decided to write a book essentially defending the president comes as no surprise since the two men are thought to be ardent supporters of the president and his agenda.

 Trump biographer Michael D’Antonio details the mafia-like way president’s loyal captains publish propaganda about himhttps://t.co/ChvyxZakDk